 It is noted that the purpose of the alternative analysis required by SEQRA is to investigate the range of reasonable and feasible alternative development scenarios for the site.
 Given the scenarios specified by the Final Scope, the acreage of the site in Alternatives 2 through 6 would necessarily vary by either including or not including either of the two above-identified properties in the alternatives.
 This would provide for the range of development scenarios and impact analyses sought by SEQRA.
 The Response to Comments C-22, E-24, E-25, & E-150 (below) is a more detailed description of the Alternatives in the Draft EIS.
-The alternatives plans (revised only to indicate the CEHA and setback limits, and to confirm the acreage of each) are contained in Attachment E of this Final EIS.
+The revised alternatives plans are contained in Attachment E of this Final EIS.